mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 ## Attach to System of Records

-In order to evaluate data from external CDC, the Projections included in the System of Record must be attached to one or more [Projection Storer](/fast_data/projection_storer.md) or Real-Time Updater.
+To evaluate data from external CDC, the Projections included in the System of Record must be attached to one or more [Projection Storer](/fast_data/projection_storer.md) or Real-Time Updater.
 Services must be created in advance and they can be attached moving to the _Services_ tab of the selected System of Record.

 ![Services in System of Record configuration page](./img/system-services.png)